 In addition to personal tuition I also run a once-a-month guitar club.
 These provide an ideal opportunity for pupils to get to know each other and make music together.

-As a rule I don’t take children younger than seven.
+As a rule I don’t take children younger than six.
 There is no upper age limit, though if you are getting on a bit, and are a complete beginner you might have to have modest aspirations!

 A small proportion of the population (about 4%) are seriously lacking in musical instincts.
 If you struggle to keep a steady beat and find it impossible to sing in tune, then it may be that the guitar is not for you.
 I can give you an honest appraisal of your potential within the first half hour of tuition – which is free of charge by the way.